This article contains affiliate links.

 If you want to go the stainless route, then buy one made from 410 or 416r stainless.
 If you plan to use the rifle in below freezing weather, then stick to 416r.

 I chose chrome lining for your first AR-15 because it’s more common, durable, and well understood.
+There is a long track record of success with chrome lining.
 Nitrided barrels, which you often see advertised as Melonite/QPQ/Tenifer and other trade names, are barrels treated with a surface conversion process.
-This makes them very corrosion resistant and it doesn’t have the accuracy trade-off of chrome lining.
+This makes them very corrosion resistant and don’t have the accuracy trade-off of chrome lining.

 The compromise is that nitrided barrels are much less heat tolerant of high rates of fire.
-This applies more to fully automatic rather than your regular semi-auto rifle.
-When it comes to nitrided barrels, I really like Faxon’s options, and used one of their 18” gunner profile barrels on a lightweight project.
+This applies more to fully automatic rather than your regular semi-auto rifle, though.
+Most people doing general range work will never notice a difference.
+When it comes to nitrided barrels, I really like Faxon’s options, and used one of their 18” gunner profile barrels on a lightweight project I dubbed the Minuteman KISS rifle.

 I know there are nitrided stainless barrels out there on the market.
 Be cautious here, since the temperature used for nitriding is very close to that used for tempering a barrel.
-Generally, I would avoid nitrided stainless barrels unless you’re buying from a known high-quality manufacturer who certify the temperatures used in the process.
+Generally, I would avoid nitrided stainless barrels unless you’re buying from a known high-quality manufacturer who certify the temperatures used in the process such as Criterion Barrels.

 Look for a twist rate of 1-7 or 1-8.
 Some cheaper barrels have a 1-9 twist rate, which work fine for shooting bulk ammo in the 55gr to 62gr range.
 But if you ever want to use the heavier and more accurate 77gr family of bullets, then you need the faster twist.